B1 · Intermediate TOEIC 405–600 IELTS 4.0–5.0 Prepositions & Phrasal Verbs

 ✗ Incorrect ✓ Correct Why

 I'm waiting the bus.
 I'm waiting for the bus.
-Wait for is a phrasal verb meaning to await something.
+Wait for is an inseparable phrasal verb meaning to await something.

 Can you borrow me your pen?
 Can you lend me your pen?
-Borrow is what you do from someone.
-Lend is what you do to someone.
+Borrow is taking from someone.
+Lend is giving to someone.

 He filled the form.
-He filled in the form.
-Fill in or fill out means to complete a form.
+He filled in / filled out the form.
+You must fill in or fill out (complete) forms or documents.

-Daily Routine wake up, get up, go to bed
+Daily Routine wake up, get up, go to bed, set off